Frequently Asked Questions About Reflective Insulation, Radiant Barriers and Interior Radiation Control Coatings (IRCCs)

 These reflective paint products are called Interior Radiation Control Coatings (IRCCs).
 When the coating is installed correctly, it will block about 75% to 85% of the radiant energy.
 They perform in the same manner as a radiant barrier.

 Will reflective insulation prevent condensation?
 If so, how?

 Yes.
 Reflective insulation is often an outstanding solution to condensation problems.
 The thermal break provided by the air space prevents warm, moist air inside a building from interacting with cold air on the other side of the surface.
-When installed correctly, with secure seams, condensation should not occur on the surface of the building.
+When installed correctly, with secure seams, condensation will be dramatically inhibited or eliminated.

 Do I need to tape the seams?

 This will be dependent on your application.
 Refer to the manufacturers’ installation instructions.

 Are there places reflective insulation or a radiant barrier can be installed in an existing structure?